 Although easier on the pocketbook, cheaper bots are often mere extensions of your web browser and therefore lack the extensive programming capabilities designed for copping sneakers the high-end standalone software programs offer.

 Of course, cost is relative to what sort of sneaker copping you intend to do, and more expensive does not always mean better.
 So, here are some other qualities to consider when choosing a legit sneaker bot:

 It’s important to understand that there is an ongoing battle between sneaker sites and bots.
 Sneaker sites don’t want sneaker bots to exist, so they try to take them down or block them, and bot creators do everything in their power to keep them up and running to maintain competitive advantage come launch day.

 Some bots offer updates for free, while others provide them for small costs.
 Either way, avoid bots which offer no software updates, because having a regularly updated bot means you’re less likely to be blocked out come launch day.

 When it comes to copping sneakers, every precious second counts.
 That’s exactly why great and fast customer support is crucial.
 If anything goes wrong, a support team should be there to help you solve any problems quickly and effectively.

 Not sure which bots have great support?
 Read the reviews.
 Even though it’s every man for himself come launch day, the sneaker culture maintains a no-nonsense approach when it comes to the bots they use.
 So, if a bot’s support network isn’t up to par, they’ll share about it.

-Beyond user support, legit sneaker bot reviews, like our EasyCop bot review, also provide info on included features, number of sites compatible, ease of use, and more so you can make an informed decision on the bot you buy.
+Beyond user support, legit sneaker bot reviews also provide info on included features, number of sites compatible, ease of use, and more so you can make an informed decision on the bot you buy.